JamesKEbert/aries-vcx/vcx_framework/architecture.md

 What are VCX Framework's error handling goals:

-- Specific - any given error must have a corresponding code/identifier such that an end user could provide the code and a developer could identify specifically where the issue occurred, but the code may not provide the relevant details as to WHY the error occurred, as those details may be context-specific.
+- Specific - any given error must have a corresponding code/identifier such that an end user could provide the code and a developer could identify specifically where the issue occurred.
-- Easy to use - using and defining errors must be easy, otherwise it just won't be used, which is worse.
+- Errors should be statically defined - **DON'T** allow generic error messages to be supplied, as it's much harder for end-developers to handle all error cases, as they cannot `Match()` errors by dynamic messages. **DO** define errors as `enum`s to enable matching
+- The Framework should handle any dependency errors and then if appropriate provide a Framework specific error -- "Couldn't deserialize json" Serde dependency error gets handled/mapped and returned as "Couldn't process inbound DIDComm message" Framework error.

+### Error Types:

+- VCXFrameworkError -- A VCXFrameworkError is an error that generally is related to the action the end-developer was attempting to perform, such as connecting, issuance, etc ("Error connecting").
+If a method or function is callable by end-developers, it should return a `VCXFrameworkError`.
+Given the open-ended, flexible nature of the framework, most `Modules` are likely to return `VCXFrameworkError`s over internal dependency errors.
+- Dependency errors -- Dependency errors are errors stemming from dependencies, such as UUID, Serde, etc. These errors should be handled and mapped to `VCXFrameworkError`s wherever possible.
+The thought process here is that the framework should first indicate what action failed, with the causes determinable via the stack trace.
+For instance, an error of 'Serde deserialization failed' does not give a developer context as to what the issue is, while rather "Failed to deserialize inbound DIDComm message" does provide the necessary context.

+> This architectural approach for error handling may need further adjustment as development on the framework progresses - @jameskebert